 The event has played a major part in popularizing chess by:

-The Norway Chess journey began in 2012 with the ambition to create the world’s strongest chess tournament.
-Founder Kjell Madland envisioned an international elite event in Norway, the home of Magnus Carlsen—even before Carlsen became World Champion.
-The idea gained momentum when in October of 2011, Kjell hosted a simultaneous chess tournament with Magnus Carlsen in the town of Ålgård.
-25 players aged 10 to 80, a mix of celebrities and locals played against each other and the chess elite.
+The Norway Chess journey began in 2012 with a bold ambition – to create the world’s strongest chess tournament in the home country of Magnus Carlsen, even before he became World Champion.
+The idea gained momentum in October 2011, when founder Kjell Madland hosted a simultaneous chess tournament with Magnus Carlsen.
+Twenty-five players – locals and celebrities of all ages – played against each other and the chess elite.

-Photo: Ju Wenjun and Anna Muzychuk during Norway Chess 2024
+Photo: Ju Wenjun and Anna Muzychuk during Norway Chess 2024 (Norway Chess / Stev Bonhage)

 2024 marked a significant milestone in our commitment to elevating women’s chess on a global stage.
 We introduced the world’s first equal super tournament for women – a parallel event held in the same venue, with identical formats, number of players, and equal prize money as the main event.
 This historic move set a new precedent in the chess world.